 What is the Program for Entrepreneurs (P4E)?The Program for Entrepreneurs, started in 2008, is a program that let's Duke students receive course credit for their work on starting a company.
 Students can receive credit for up to two years, and work through a sequence of courses that takes them through the business planning process.
-The "lead students" tend to be Duke MBA students, and the rest of the team is comprised of other MBA students, graduate students, and undergraduate students.
+The "lead students" tend to be graduate or professional school students.
+Around the lead we try to form a cross-disciplinary team comprised of MBA students, graduate students, and undergraduate students, with post-docs and faculty acting as advisors.
 Last year we had approximately 50 students working on various startup projects.

 If you participate, a description of your technology/innovation would be made available to students and, starting in July, they will consider your idea along with the others that are submitted.
 Last year we had approximately 70 ideas submitted, and we expect a similar number this year.

-From July 1 to July 21, the interested students will let us know which ideas they are interested in, and for those that receive the most interest, we'll attempt to connect them with you the idea submitter.
+In late July, the interested students will review the available new venture ideas submitted and let us know which ideas they are interested in, and for those that receive the most interest, we'll attempt to connect them with you the idea submitter.
 Some of those connections will result in a partnership forming between you and the students.

 From October to December, they will have the opportunity to continue to work on the idea for course credit, assuming they pass through the various hurdles and milestones we set.
 And after December of next year, the companies launch.